Frequently Asked Questions

 What If I don’t have a business plan or mine isn’t current?

+A plan isn’t required for the application.
+In fact, we prefer not to receive business plans as it makes it too difficult for judges to find the required answers.
 All business plans must be current.
 If you don’t have one we can give you a business plan template or set you up with a LivePlan business plan account.
 New and startup businesses must complete a full business plan, businesses 5 years or older can submit a Business Model Canvas.
 Send an email to CWEgrants@twu.edu if you want a template.

 What kind of project contribution to the economy are you looking for?